 - Must not be cared for in a public facility.

 - Must not be a recipient of any other social grants.

-- Provide a 13-digit code smart ID card.
+- Provide a 13-digit code smart ID card

-Also, the South African government offers temporary financial assistance known as Social Relief of Distress to individuals who desperately require material assistance and cannot attend to even the most basic needs for themselves or their families.
+Also, the South African government offers temporary financial assistance known as Social Relief of Distress to individuals who desperately require material aid and cannot attend to even the most basic needs for themselves or their families.
 This aid is given every month for a maximum of 3 months, but in exceptional cases, extensions can be granted.
 Applicants need to be citizens or permanent residents in the country that: